AndryMBridge/AndrijaDesign.com/README.md

-Some functionalities tested on web application www.andrijadesign.com.
+Some functionalities tested on website www.andrijadesign.com.
 Requirement; TestCases - documented in PDF.
 Bug Report and Feature - documented in Jira.